 Pears are very ornamental trees, bearing attractive spring blossom and gorgeous autumn colour, and the addition of delicious home-grown pears is a bonus.

-Grown onto rootstocks of varying sizes, pear trees can easily be grown in smaller spaces and containers, and don’t require much maintenance.
+Grown onto rootstocks of varying sizes, pear trees can easily be grown in smaller spaces and containers – look out for dwarf fruit trees, which are suitable for smaller spaces – and don’t require much maintenance.
 There’s also a wonderful range of pear cultivars to grow, offering far more choice and flavour than you can find in a supermarket.